Gandi/hubot-phabs/README.md

         NOTE: this call will record this Task id associated to you for 5 minutes
         permission: phuser, phadmin

+    .phab T123 next <term>
+    .phab T123 next
+    .phab next
+        This will return the first match in the Task T123 description that begins with a [ ] (a checkbox) if a <term> is provided, it will match the first line that begins with '[ ] term'
+        the first word on the line, just after the checkbox, is used as a keyword, but it's totally optional

+    .phab T123 check <term>
+    .phab T123 check
+    .phab check
+        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one

     .phab <someone>
         will check is <someone> is linked to his phabricator account (using email address)